-This account is very similar as it has no overdraft fees, it’s all-mobile, and also offers access to 40,000 domestic ATMs.
+This account has no overdraft fees, it’s all-mobile, and offers 40,000 domestic ATMs access.
 It also has a mobile budgeting tool that lets you know how much is “safe to spend” using machine learning that sees when you get paid and when your regular bills are paid.
 There are no fees for card replacement.

 If you don’t mind not earning interest in a savings account and have $50 to start an account:

-This all-mobile app is similar to Simple and Finn, but you need at least $50 to open an account and there is no savings account interest accrual.
-You can do cash deposits, unlike with Simple, but it can cost up to $4.95.
+This all-mobile app is similar to Simple and Finn, but you need at least $50 to open an account, and there is no savings account interest accrual.
+You can make cash deposits, unlike with Simple, but it can cost up to $4.95.

 Downsides: Only has phone support on weekdays, mobile check deposits take ten days to clear, and there is no interest accrual for savings.